Current Partnerships

 Congenital Hyperinsulinism (CHI) is a rare but serious condition that affects how the body regulates blood sugar.
 It is the most common cause of persistent hypoglycaemia in infants and children and a major cause of hypoglycaemic brain injury.
 CHI families are keen to understand which brain areas are the most affected and the potential correlation with other neurodevelopmental disorders.
 They are concerned about the long-term neurological consequences associated with hyperinsulinism, particularly as accessing appropriate and timely clinical care, including support for children in education, is difficult and highly varied across the UK.

-To begin improving the care pathway for children with CHI, we first need to understand the existing process for neurological assessment, referral, and treatment across the UK.
-Led by the Children’s Hyperinsulinism Charity, we’ve teamed up with paediatric clinicians, specialist nurses, geneticists, and medical students to conduct a service evaluation.
-We aim to issue two surveys – one for healthcare professionals, and one for families – to understand practice and experience.
-From here, we hope to develop a new national framework for CHI care to improve access and support for families across the UK.
+To begin improving the care pathway for children with CHI, we first need to understand the existing process for neurodevelopmental assessment, referral, and treatment across the UK.
+Led by the Children’s Hyperinsulinism Charity, we’ve teamed up with paediatric clinicians, specialist nurses, and educational psychologists to design a project which maps existing NHS service provision and creates consensus-based care guidelines.
+We submitted our Stage 1 funding application to NIHR’s Research for Patient Benefit in July, and look forward to the outcome later this year.

 Drug repurposing in Idiopathic Hypersomnia